steve-garman/fileEdit/README.md

 # fileEdit
-DroidScriot project for manipulating files
+DroidScript project for manipulating files

 For testing on Android 11